DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 This step is only needed if you want to change the root path of your installation, e.g., copy your compiled DAFoam packages to another directory.

 The only thing you need to do is to modify the interpreter lines "#!" for files in $DAFOAM_ROOT_PATH/packages/miniconda3/.
-This is because Miniconda hard codes the Python path, so we need to chagne it to "#!/usr/bin/env python"
+This is because Miniconda hard codes the Python path, so we need to change it to "#!/usr/bin/env python"

 First find an example of the hard-coded interpreter line from $DAFOAM_ROOT_PATH/packages/miniconda3/bin/conda.
 Run this command